There are several options to reach Bequia. The most frequently chosen route is

 British Airways and Virgin Atlantic both offer daily flights from London Gatwick to Barbados.
 In addition, Virgin Atlantic has 2 scheduled weekly flights from Manchester.
-During high season (December to April) there are also numerous charter flights from further British airports with Thomson and other carriers.
-From Frankfurt you can reach Barbados daily with Condor airlines (some flights with stopover at St. Lucia, Grenada or Tobago).
+During high season (December to April) there are also numerous charter flights from London Gatwick and further British airports (Manchester, Birminham and Newcastle) with TUI and other carriers.
+From Frankfurt and Munich you can reach Barbados weekly with Condor airlines (some flights with stopover at St. Lucia, Grenada or Tobago).

 From the US:

 American Airlines has daily direct flights from New York (JFK) and from Miami to Barbados.
 Jet Blue Airways operates nonstop flights from New York (JFK).

 Non stop flights from Toronto are offered by Air Canada (daily) and WestJet Airlines (several days a week), and from Montreal by Air Canada (on weekends).